rwgeaston/django-password-generator/README.rst

 If you want a good sample of English language words, there is a useful link "big.txt" here https://norvig.com/spell-correct.html.
 It might break if you upload all of that at once (not tested).
 Alternatively provide your own word source. "wordset" doesn't have to exist in advance.

 6. GET /wordset/WORDSET/generate_password/ endpoint to get some random words.
-WORDSET should be a wordset
+WORDSET should be a Wordset which is already created and populated.

 allowed query params: